pablodecm/paper-inferno/paper/paper.md

 numbersections: true
 abstract: >-
-  Complex computer simulations are commonly required for accurate data modelling in many scientific disciplines, making statistical inference challenging due to the intractability of the likelihood evaluation for the observed data.
+  Complex computer simulations are commonly required for accurate data modelling in many scientific disciplines, including experimental High Energy Physics, making statistical inference challenging due to the intractability of the likelihood evaluation for the observed data.
   Furthermore, sometimes one is interested on inference drawn over